 - When meatballs are ready, remove from oven.
 Remove them from the baking tray and place in small deep baking dish (8"x8" is good).
 Cover with thickened tomato sauce; return to oven for 10 minutes.

 - While meatballs are in the oven, julienne zucchini (avoiding the seeds).
 Add to a medium-hot large skillet with a little oil.
-Stir fry with seasonings to taste until they have softened enough to twirl around a fork but still retain crunch.
+Stir fry until they have softened enough to twirl around a fork but still retain crunch.
+Season to taste.

 - Remove meatballs from the oven and stir through the sauce.